fastlmm/bed-reader/doc/source/cloud_urls.rst

 The URL for an AWS S3 file takes the form `s3://{bucket_name}/{s3_path}`.

 AWS forbids putting some needed information in the URL.
-Instead, that information must go into a string-to-string map of options.
-Specifically, we'll put `"aws_region"`, `"aws_access_key_id"`, and `"aws_secret_access_key"` in the options.
+Instead, that information must go into a string-to-string dictionary of cloud options.
+Specifically, we'll put `"aws_region"`, `"aws_access_key_id"`, and `"aws_secret_access_key"` in the cloud options.
 For security, we pull the last two option values from a file rather than hard-coding them into the program.

 *Example:*